Remove the Auto-Hiding Dock Delay in Mac OS X

 This tip also impacts how to show the Dock in a full screen app, preventing the need for a double-swipe down when in full screen mode, and instead displaying the Dock instantly with a hover in the region.

-Return to Default Dock Hide/Show Delay
+Return to Default Dock Hide / Show Delay on Mac

 To return to the default setting and autohide delay, go back to the Terminal and enter the following command: